Coverage-Based Debloating for Java Bytecode: Empirical Study

-In the third and fourth research questions, we study the effectiveness of \jdbl in producing a debloated version of the libraries.
-We focus on two different aspects.
-The first aspect is the number of classes and methods that are debloated.
+We assess the effectiveness of \jdbl regarding two different aspects.
+The first aspect is related to code removal, checking the number of classes and methods that are debloated.
 The second aspect is the size on disk that \jdbl allows saving by removing unnecessary parts of the libraries.

-To answer those research questions, we use the debloat reports of the original and debloated \jar files generated in \autoref{sec:jdbl_execution}.
-These reports contain the list of all the methods and classes of the libraries (including the dependencies), and if the element is debloated.
-We answer RQ3 by analyzing the ratio of methods and classes that are debloated.
-For RQ4, we extract the original and debloated \jar, and we collect the size in bytes of all the extracted files.
-We only consider the size of the bytecode files since \jdbl only debloats bytecode.
+To answer RQ3, RQ4, and RQ5, we use the debloating reports of the original and debloated \jar files.
+These reports contain the list of all the methods and classes of the libraries (including the dependencies), and if the element was debloated or not.
+For RQ3, we compute the ratio of methods and classes that are debloated.
+For RQ4, we extract the original and debloated \jar, and we compare the size in bytes of all the extracted files.
+To answer RQ5, we compare the bytecode size reduction and the test results after debloating with \jdbl and with \jshrink. \jshrink is the most recent tool for debloating Java bytecode applications using dynamic analysis.
+The source code of \jshrink is publicly available, and its debloating capabilities for a benchmark of Java projects are presented in its companion research paper~\cite{Bruce2020}.

-For those research questions, we consider the \nbLibPassTest library versions that successfully pass the debloat correctness.
+For RQ3 and RQ4, we consider the \nbLibPassTest library versions that successfully pass the debloating correctness assessment.
 We separate the \ChartSmall[q]{\nbLibWithoutDependencies}{\nbLibPassTestNum} libraries that do not have dependencies and the \ChartSmall[q]{\nbLibWithDependencies}{\nbLibPassTestNum} libraries that have at least one dependency.
-We decide to do so because we observe that the libraries that have dependencies contain many more elements (bytecode and resources) that impact the analysis when compared to libraries that do not have a dependency.
+We decided to do so because we observed that the libraries that have dependencies contain many more elements (bytecode and resources), which may negatively impact the analysis compared to libraries that do not have a dependency.
+For RQ5, we consider $17$ Java projects in the original benchmark used to evaluate \jshrink and compare \jdbl against the the debloating results reported in the \jshrink paper~\cite{Bruce2020}.